szp2076250/learn/README.md

-# learn javaEE programing

-# simple ecipse project
+# simple ecipse project only for learn javaEE programing